rks/sample-repository/README.md

 # Sample Repository
-A sample repository for testing GitHub integrations.
+A sample repository for testing integrations with GitHub.